 With regards to a vulnerable adult, concerns would be discussed within the Senior Leadership Team and family support would be offered.
 However, if this would not be appropriate or if the adult had already been in receipt of support, then a referral to external agencies would be considered.

-Staff must ensure that their relationships with families, parents and carers are on a strictly professional basis and that their personal feelings, emotions or experiences must not interfere with the way in which they safeguard children and vulnerable adults.
+Staff must ensure that their relationships with families, parents and carers are on a strictly professional basis and that their personal feelings, emotions or experiences must not interfere with the way in which they safeguard children and vulnerable adult.